isabella232/experience-manager-assets-essentials.en/help/search-assets.md

 # Search assets in [!DNL Assets Essentials] {#search-assets}

 [!DNL Assets Essentials] provides effective search, that just works by default.
 The search is comprehensive as it is full-text search.
-The powerful search functionality lets you quickly discover the appropriate asset and help you improve your content velocity. [!DNL Assets Essentials] provides full-text search and even searches through the metadata such as smart tags, description, copyright, and so on.
+The powerful search functionality lets you quickly discover the appropriate asset and help you improve your content velocity. [!DNL Assets Essentials] provides full-text search and even searches through the metadata such as smart tags, title, date created, and copyright.

 To search assets,